Decision-Making: Policies and Ethics in Health Care and Public Health

 Health services

 An economic recession produces an increased load on medical and social services.
 Financial crises in health often stimulate reform, leading to reformulation of health policy, setting new priorities and implementing new controls and regulations, such as increasing the accountability for health care spending.
 Reformulation of health policy may be seen as a threat or as an opportunity for improvement.
-It can also be an opportunity for promoting privately funded health care as a way to reduce pressure on the public system (see Chapter 12 for reasons why private funding does not reduce pressure on the public system)
+It can also be an opportunity for promoting privately funded health care as a way to reduce pressure on the public system (see Chapter 12 for reasons why private funding may not reduce pressure on the public system)

 Ethics